Shark Exchange: Crypto Trading Platform Details & Risks in India

 It means the platform reports certain financial activities, but that does not mean approval by SEBI or RBI.
 It does not guarantee user protection or profit safety.

-Crypto exchanges operate in a compliance space, but not under a full investor protection structure like stock brokers.
+Crypto exchanges operate in a compliance space.
+But not under a full investor protection structure like stock brokers.

 Legal reporting status is not the same as investor protection.